-For more conditions prednisone is used to treat, see this article.
+For more information about prednisone and the conditions it’s prescribed to treat, see this article.

 As with all medications, the cost of prednisone can vary.
 Factors that may affect the price you’ll pay include your treatment plan, your insurance coverage, and the pharmacy you use.